MadisonBi/learngit/readme.txt

-git is version control system
+git is fucking version control system git is free sofeware

-git is free sofeware
+git is too young